 'Primarily using 'drawing' as the first tool to articulate, Jo is constantly driven by notions of ambiguity or duality.
-She uses representational style to convey abstract ideas and is continually absorbed by the confluence of order and chaos, thought and matter.....'
+She uses representational style to convey abstract ideas and is continually absorbed by the confluence of private and public, order and chaos, thought and matter.....'

 "There is another world, but it is in this one"

 2018 April/May - Selected for Xhibit, Art Bermondsey Project Space